kcsaff/tweebot/README.md

 ### tweebot.main

-If you provide a generator method to `tweebot.main`, then tweebot will use it as a callback when the main function is called.
-The main method implements all the command-line tweebot arguments, the difference is that if the program is asked to `tweet` an empty status, it will instead tweet the results of your generator method, called with no arguments.
-If you `tweet` a non-empty status, that string will be handed to your generator, and the result will be tweeted.
+If you provide a callable to `tweebot.main`, then tweebot will use it as a callback when the main function is called.
+The main method implements all the command-line tweebot arguments, the difference is that if the program is asked to `tweet` an empty status, it will instead tweet the results of your method, called with no arguments.
+If you `tweet` a non-empty status, that string will be handed to your method, and the result will be tweeted.

 `mytweebot --keys {twitter-key-file} tweet -vv`

-Thus, this provides a simple way to define new twitter-bots: define a generator method of the form:
+Thus, this provides a simple way to define new twitter-bots: define a method of the form:

 ```
 def my_generator(status, directives):